Learn how to revolutionize your sales and marketing operations by transforming static PDF catalogs into dynamic, shoppable experiences.

 Retail Companies

 A retailer displays digital catalogs in-store.
 Customers browse, add products to a wishlist, and request more details.
 A store associate then creates a personalized catalog showcasing only the requested products and sends it to the customer.
-The customer finalizes their selection, adds items to a wishlist, and submits the order—streamlining the shopping experience.

 B2B Wholesale & Distributors